ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 token          | ```CancellationToken``` | Parameter is optional and gives the possibility to cancel the asyncronous call.
 {% endcapture %}

-{% assign exampleCaption="Delete all attributes of the configuration" %}
+{% assign exampleCaption="Delete all attributes from the configuration" %}
 {% capture example %}
 {% highlight csharp %}
 var client = new DataServiceRestClient( "http://piwebserver:8080" );